Operand: Expressions as operands

-Order of operations
+×

 Rules of precedence affect which values form operands for which operators:

 In the above expression, the multiplication operator has the higher precedence than the addition operator, so the multiplication operator has operands of '5' and '2'.
 The addition operator has operands of '3' and '5 × 2'.

 Positioning of operands

 Depending on the mathematical notation being used the position of an operator in relation to its operand(s) may vary.
 In everyday usage infix notation is the most common, however other notations also exist, such as the prefix and postfix notations.
 These alternate notations are most common within computer science.